GAIGResearch/Stratega/docs/games/index.rst

       - Combat
       - yes
       - no
+      - no
     * - CaptureTheFlag
       - implemented
       - -
       - Combat
       - no
       - yes
+      - no
     * - CaptureTheZone
       - implemented
       -
       - Combat
       - no
       - yes
+      - no
     * - PushThemAll
       - implemented
       - -
       - Combat
       - no
       - no
+      - no
+    * - OpenTheDoor
+      - implemented
+      - -
+      - Combat
+      - no
+      - no
+      - yes